jfarenq/webbase1/README.md

 # webbase1

-Sample site to used for nginx deployment on ocp
+Sample site used for nginx deployment on ocp